8 Step Anime Woman’s Head & Face Drawing Tutorial

-If you are drawing digitally than you may have a lot more options depending on the software you are using.
+If you are going to be following along drawing on paper try and keep your lines very light as you will need to erase parts of the head in some of the steps.
+If you are drawing digitally then you may have a lot more options depending on the software you are using.

 Step 1 – Structure & Draw the Head

-To draw a middle aged female anime character’s head draw it “taller” (longer vertically) than you would for a younger person.
+For a middle aged female anime character’s head draw it “taller” (longer vertically) than you would for a younger person.
 Kids generally have rounder faces than adults therefor a longer face will automatically make a character look older and more mature.

-For the front view draw the top of the head close to a half-circle.
-Draw two lines going down from that and two more lines going down form those lines meeting in the middle to form the chin.
+For the front view you can first draw a shape close to a circle.
+Draw two lines going down from that and two more lines going down form those meeting in the middle to form the chin.

 For more on anime heads and faces see:

 How to Draw Different Styles of Anime Heads & Faces

 Step 2 – Place & Draw the Ears